Andersonjb1/BucStop-QWERTY/README.md

 ## Acknowledgments

 * Original BucStop project that served as foundation from previous semesters
-* All contributors to the project from the most recent semester:
+* Contributors to the project from the most recent semester:

 	- @Teal_04, @rhanc, @LoftKl, @Andersonjb1, @T0xen, @JoeNeglia, @Kataruse, @Derek214, @K-Baker101020